 You were in New York a few months ago collaborating with various restaurants.
 Were the kitchens there different from the ones in Japan?

 It was vastly different.
 When I was working in the kitchen at Gramercy Tavern, the staff were from all over the world talking to each other in multiple languages.
 They all had different backgrounds, but they were all working towards the same objective which was to serve diners the best food possible.
 In the American restaurant business, it doesn’t really matter what your story is, if you make good food people will want to pay for it.

 Are there other female chefs that you look up to?

-One of the chefs I look up to most is Suzanne Goin, the head chef and owner of Lucques in California.
+One of the chefs I look up to most is Suzanne Goin, the head chef and owner of Lucques (now closed) in California.
 She’s won multiple awards, runs her own restaurant and done all of that while raising kids.
 I don’t plan on having children so I look at what she’s accomplished and I think it’s amazing.
 I also want to set an example to other people out there by showing them you don’t have to fit into a certain box to accomplish your dreams.
 I have aspiring chefs message me on Instagram from time to time telling me they admire me, or young women who come into the restaurant saying they want to be like me.
 It’s humbling to hear and gratifying to know that I’m also inspiring people through my own work.

 We’ve downsized the number of seats from twelve to ten.
 We want to focus on providing a more personal experience to our diners and our regular guests.
-For example, I intend to adjust the dishes according to what flavors they enjoyed most on their previous visit.
+For example, I adjust the dishes according to what flavors they enjoyed most on their previous visit.
 We’re raising the bar for our food too, of course.
 It would be nice to achieve a Michelin star eventually, but if that happens I want to include our diners in that victory.
 I want our guests to celebrate knowing that we’ve grown along with them.